handresen/mariagdkdoc/pages/coregdk/maps/preprocess/core_map_preprocess_ogr.md

 tags: [map, vector]
 sidebar: core_sidebar
 permalink: core_map_preprocess_ogr.html
-summary: Using Teleplan Globes OGR plugin to translate map data to m6m-format
+summary: Using Teleplan Globes OGR plugin to translate map data to m6m-format.
 ---

-# OGR

 OGR is part of the well known Open Source library GDAL.
 For general documentation on OGR go to [www.gdal.org](http://www.gdal.org).

 Translating map data to m6m-format using the OGR set of tools is accomplished using a Teleplan Globe developed plugin.
 It is used to output spatial data as MARIA m6m-files from all the input formats supported by OGR.
 Teleplan Globe also provides a small executable for indexing and converting m6m-files to datasets.